 Many yoga poses (asanas) were named after and reflect the movements of animals.
 This came about when ancient sages in India observed how animals live in harmony with their environment and own bodies.
-Early practitioners of yoga would experience the effects of a posture including how the hormonal secretions could be stimulated and controlled.
+Early practitioners of yoga would experience the effects of a posture.
 For example the ‘rabbit’ or ‘hare’ pose helped them to influence the flow of adrenaline responsible for the ‘fight or flight’ mechanism.
 This imitation of animals helped to maintain health and meet challenges of nature.

 So what’s yoga all about?

 Yoga is not just a form of exercise.
 It means ‘to unite’ or ‘mental peace’ depending on which Sanskrit root of the word ‘Yoga’ we focus on.

 The practices of Hatha yoga are set out in the latter six of the eight limbs of the Yoga Sutras of Patanjali.
 These include: